 Does Thucydides believe in virtue?
 If war is the natural state, and he agrees with Socrates that war is the “city in motion”, then does he believe the rule of the strong is the truest form of human political activity?
 At least on the surface, Thucydides laments the destructive forces of revolution, but he also acknowledges that revolution will exist so long as human nature embraces faction and passion over moderation.
 His description brings to mind tales of the chaos that ensued during 18th century France.

-The close of book III concludes with the return of the plague to Athens and several skirmishes with neighboring cities, which Demosthenes, the Athenian general, leads to victory.
-There is a minor withdrawal of the Spartans, and Mount Etna, the largest mountain on Sicily, erupts.
+The conclusion of Book III ends with a return of the plague to Athens and several skirmishes with neighboring cities, which the Athenian General Demosthenes leads to victory.
+There is a minor withdrawal of the Spartans, and Mount Etna, the largest volcanic mountain on Sicily, suddenly erupts.
+Natural chaos mirrors political chaos.
 Thus concludes the sixth year of the war.
-Each book closes with a reminder that Thucydides was the author of this history.
+Each book closes with a reminder that Thucydides was the author of his history.